Keyboard shortcuts

 Available without a license file:

-• Ingest + Parquet storage
+• Ingest + Parquet to S3 export

 • GeoIP enrichment